 The program offers a unique combination of academic work in policy studies and analytical and research skills plus carefully supervised public policy internships, advising and professional development activities.

-The program is located within the Department of Public Policy and Public Affairs at the John W. McCormack Graduate School of Policy and Global Studies and is administered by UMass Boston’s College of Advancing and Professional Studies.
+The program is located within the Department of Public Policy and Public Affairs at the John W. McCormack Graduate School of Policy and Global Studies.
 Students take all courses as a cohort over two-semesters beginning in September.
 The program is also affiliated with the McCormack Graduate School’s Center for Women in Politics and Public Policy which offers opportunities for internships, conferences and forums, and advising with renowned scholars in politics and public policy.

 Learn more about this program:

 To receive more information and connect with the program manager, please click on inquire now to the right.